School of Theology and Christian Ministry

 B.A., 1974, Southern Nazarene University

-Dr. Smith came from First Church of the Nazarene in Cleveland, Okla., to join Olivet’s faculty in 1982.
+Dr. Smith came from First Church of the Nazarene in Cleveland, Oklahoma, to join Olivet’s faculty in 1982.
 At Olivet, his major teaching assignments have included History of Christianity, the Church of the Nazarene, World Religions, World Christianity and Theology for Laypersons.
+Currently, he teaches in the Department of Theology & Philosophy.

 His educational background includes Southern Nazarene University, Nazarene Theological Seminary and Baylor University, where he earned his doctoral degree in the history of Christianity.